 Our children are our greatest legacy for the future, and the basis for their success is a quality education.
 That’s why I am seeking election to the Nanaimo-Ladysmith Public Schools Board of Education.

-serving six terms as a trustee.
-I have been the Chair, Vice-Chair and sat on and chaired every committee of the board.
+board, serving six terms as a trustee.
+I have been the Chair, Vice-Chair and sat on almost all and chaired every committee of the board.

-I am dedicated to public education and I have spent the last 25 years to remaining involved in various ways.
-During the past
+I am dedicated to public education and I have spent the last 25 years remaining involved in various ways.

 Whether you have children in school, when you vote for the school board, you are voting for the children who will grow up and make decisions for us.